Welcome the Programmer's Manual of the ALib C++ Class Library!

 If CMake variable ALIB_SOURCE_COPY_TARGET_DIR

-is set before invoking CMake script ALib.cmake
+is set before invoking the CMake script ALib.cmake

-(see 6.4.1 Selecting ALib Modules).
+(see 5.4.2 Selecting The Included ALib Modules).

 This feature therefore can be used to create a fresh, filtered copy of the ALib source tree tailored to an application.
-Nevertheless, it is usually not recommended to do so, because source files that are not used by a combination of modules are neither included as header files, nor compiled.
+Nevertheless, it is usually not recommended to do so, because source files that are not used by a combination of modules are neither included as header-files, nor compiled.
 The feature is rather used by the ALib developers to verify module and source code dependencies.

 ALib has no mandatory dependencies to external (3rd-party) libraries.
 The following optional dependencies exist: